ImperfectXD/Sohini_Music/README.md

 ### 🙏 Acknowledgements

 Special thanks to all the contributors, supporters, and users of the Aviax Music Bot.
 Your feedback and support keep us going!
-- [Yukki Music](https://github.com/TeamYukki/YukkiMusicBot) and [AnonXMusic](https://github.com/AnonymousX1025/AnonXMusic) For their Source Codes.
+- [Sohini Music](https://github.com/Imperfect XD/SohiniMusic) and [SohiniMusic](https://github.com/Imperfect XD/SohiniMusic) For their Source Codes.